gisquick/gisquick-doc/user-manual/publishing.rst

    When using any kind of authentication (databases, web services) it must be ensured that the server used for publishing will have access rights to such data sources.

-.. thumbnail:: ../img/different-folders-error.png

-   Error warning when different source paths are used.

-.. _uploading-project: